Recipes from Italy

 • ~12 lasagna sheets: you can make fresh homemade lasagna sheets following our step by step recipe: how to make Homemade Pasta

-• Or you can buy authentic Italian flat lasagna, oven ready (no cooking or boiling necessary), made with durum wheat (we recommend Tuscanini brand)
+• Or you can buy authentic Italian flat lasagna, oven ready (no boiling necessary), made with durum wheat (we recommend Tuscanini brand)

 For Bèchamel Sauce